cvogitgud/RedBlackTree/README.md

 Local test client for Dictionary functions

 ## Order.cpp
-main client file for the Dictionary ADT; Reads lines from input file, each line formatted to be a single (unique)string, and insert those strings as keys into a Dictionary.
+Main client file for the Dictionary ADT.
+Reads lines from input file, each line formatted to be a single (unique) string, and insert those strings as keys into a Dictionary.
 The corresponding values will be the line number in the input file where the string was read.

 Prints out an in-order string representation of the Dictionary (alphabetical order), and another string representation, this time in pre-order.